psu-libraries/etda_workflow/README.md

    1. `RAILS_ENV=test PARTNER=milsch bundle exec rspec --tag milsch`
    1. `RAILS_ENV=test PARTNER=honors bundle exec rspec --tag honors`

-   Additionally, there are some integration tests that use javascript and some component tests that run against Penn State's LDAP directory service: rspec --tag ldap.
+   Additionally, there are some component tests that run against Penn State's LDAP directory service: rspec --tag ldap.
 Ldap tests are excluded because they require connecting to the University LDAP server and should only be run occasionally.
 When in development or testing, you must edit the development.rb or test.rb file in config/environments and change MockUniversityDirectory to LdapUniversityDirectory to test a true ldap call.

 ## Deployment instructions